collinbarrett/wp-vps-build-guide/README.md

     - Core filters are enabled by default, but further filter tweaking should be performed on a site-specific basis.
     - Visit {myWPSiteUrl}/pagespeed to assist in optimization for your site.
     - _via <a href="https://developers.google.com/speed/pagespeed/module/" target="_blank">Google PageSpeed Module</a>_
+31. Snapshot 7
-31. **TODO**: Optimize swap, nginx, MariaDB, HHVM, php7.0-fpm, Redis, FastCGI microcaching, etc. Audit file permisssions, ownership, and security.
+32. **TODO**: Optimize swap, nginx, MariaDB, HHVM, php7.0-fpm, Redis, FastCGI microcaching, etc. Audit file permisssions, ownership, and security.
 Configure secure WordPress updates via ssh.

 ## Recommended Ongoing Maintenance
 - If the VPS is ever resized, the swap file should be resized.